One organ donor can save up to eight people through organ donation and can heal another 75 people through tissue donation.

-Fact: Share your decision that you are registered as an organ donor.
+Make your decision known.
+Share that you are a registered organ donor.

 When you register to become an organ and tissue donor you are making a legal decision that can save lives.
 Your decision is an advance directive.
 It is important to talk with your family and loved ones about your decision to be an organ and tissue donor so that they are prepared to honor your decision should you be in an eligible position to give the gift of life.

 If I’m eligible to be a donor but am not registered, I cannot donate.